surajkarki66/image-compressor/README.md

 ```

+## Downloading the software for different operating systems
+You can download binary or executable of the software from github releases at the right side of this page for different operating systems.

-## Building app for different platforms
+## Building the software for different operating systems

 ### Step 1: Install all dependencies